 Do you know someone who has been impacted by a boating safety incident?
-To whom would this initiative matter most?
-Remember that movements are started by few and grown by many.
+Who will this initiative matter to most?
+Remember that movements are started by a few and grown by many.
 Start connecting on a local level and build within your community.
-Simply gathering 15 people and empowering them to head in the right direction can make an impact.
+Simply gathering a few people and empowering them to head in the right direction can make a big impact.

 Know Your Stuff from Bow to Stern